Package delivery: Package design for distribution

 The individual sorting and handling systems of small parcel carriers can put severe stress on the packages and contents.
-Packaging needs to be designed for the potential hazards which may be encountered in parcel delivery systems.
-The major carriers have a packaging engineering staff which provides packaging guidelines and sometimes package design and package testing services.
+Packaging needs to be designed for the potential hazards that may be encountered in parcel delivery systems.
+The major carriers have a packaging engineering staff that provides packaging guidelines and sometimes package design and package testing services.
 Many e-retailers have specific packaging requirements for their suppliers and also offer assistance in package design.

-When shopping retail order from a warehouse, such as for online shopping, multiple items are often placed in a single box (secondary packaging) for cheaper and easier transportation and tracking.
+When shopping retail orders from a warehouse, such as for online shopping, multiple items are often placed in a single box (secondary packaging) for cheaper and easier transportation and tracking.
 This creates waste when there is only a single item that could be transported without an outer box (for example something that already has durable retail primary packaging).
 To avoid this problem, some items are designated in the industry as ships in own container (SIOC) and will receive only a shipping label.
 Some products are specifically designed as SIOC for environmental or cost reasons.